-This mainboard features an ATX-style Power Supply Connector.
+This mainboard also features an ATX Power Connector.
 This connector is keyed to prevent connection in the wrong direction.
-Line up the locking mechanism on the connector from the Power Supply with the tab on the mainboard connector.
+Line up the locking mechanism on the connector from the ATX Power Supply with the tab on the mainboard connector.
 Press down until the two connectors are locked.

-System Function Connector Block (J11)
+System Function Connector Block (J7)